Discussion 6: Generators

 The first recursive case uses at least one m, and so you will need to yield a string that starts with p but also includes m.
 The second recursive case only uses parts up to size m-1.
 (You can implement the second case in one line using yield from.)

-Presentation Time.
-If you have time, work together to explain why this implementation of partition_gen does not include base cases for n < 0, n == 0, or m == 0 even though the original implementation of partitions from lecture (video) had all three.
-Pick someone who didn't present to the course staff this week or last week to present your group's answer, and then send a message to the discuss-queue channel with the @discuss tag, your discussion group number, and the message "We're positive!" and a member of the course staff will join your voice channel to hear your description and give feedback.
+Discussion Time.
+Work together to explain why this implementation of partition_gen does not include base cases for n < 0, n == 0, or m == 0 even though the original implementation of partitions from lecture (video) had all three.

 Document the Occasion